 Lil Wayne could easily claim the title of mainstream hip hop’s court jester, and we love him for that.
 He hit the stage draped in at least 5 pounds of bling, bleached dreads and more tattoos on his face than we could count.
 The sun was out and the peak Friday afternoon festival crowd was ready to party to new tracks from the Carter V – one of the best rap albums of 2019 – and Weezy classics like “Go DJ,” “A Milli” and “Lollipop.”

 Taking a minimalist approach with just two digital turntables, a microphone and no stage production except for standard lighting, Yaeji delivered all the feels.
-Her set veered from downtempo electro-pop to thumping, deep house tracks that lured a large crowd by the time her set closed at the Sutro stage.
+Her set veered from downtempo electro-pop to thumping, deep house tracks that lured a large crowd to the Sutro stage.

 It’s a great band name, but we’re literally talking about the fog (Karl, if you will).
 We’ve been living and breathing in SF’s foggy summer since June, but it takes a surreal turn when it dances through the trees, stage lights, performers and 60,000 people circulating through the festival’s massive footprint.
 Nature wins again!